 ØDoes not include proprietary media codecs (MP4 videos won't be played unless you use the dedicated CEF build that offers MP4 support but requires specific licensing).

-WebView 2 is a free Microsoft component that uses the same Chromium-based engine found in the Edge browser.
-It's a part of Windows 11 and is also available for previous versions of Windows through Windows Update or stand-alone installer available for free.
+WebView2 is a free component from Microsoft that uses the same Chromium-based engine found in the Edge browser.
+It's a part of Windows 11 and is also available for previous versions of Windows through Windows Update or a stand-alone installer available for free.

 ØExcellent performance and compatibility with modern web technologies.

-ØIt can result in smaller EXE file sizes compared to CEF, since we don't have to ship the entire framework files.
+ØIt can result in smaller EXE file sizes compared to CEF, as the entire framework is not bundled with your application.

-ØRegularly updated by Microsoft to take account of new HTML5 features.
+ØRegularly updated by Microsoft to incorporate new HTML5 features.

-ØOne single EXE file for your application: easy distribution.
+ØA single EXE file for your application allows for easy distribution.

 To select the rendering engine in HTML Executable: